PAINTED ROADSIDE ADVERTISEMENTS - Index of Brands

 pict.
 A. Anselin

 Coca Cola in the Classic Company lettering.
-You don't have to drink it, this time.

-Very confusing Modern Art styling put together from the brand's typical marks: the bottle, the red button, the hand-written name.
+Very confusing Modern Art styling put together from the brand's typical marks: the bottle, the red button, the handwritten name.

 The wall contains three windows.
 The lower windows are almost invisible because the frames are painted red.
 The upper window lacks the red paint; that is a pity.